Pawel-Albert/db-connect/README.md

 ```shell
 $ node dbSSL.js localhost 5432 postgres admin dvdrental
 ```
 > *To use "https" protocol user needs to generate own SSL Certificate.
-After generating needed files (there are lot of toturials how to do it), they need yo be placed in certs folder(projects root).
+After generating needed files (there are lot of toturials how to do it), they need to be placed in certs folder(projects root).
 Files that are used: Private Key "key.pem" and SSL certificate "cert.pem"
 ## Features and how to use

 API is accessable on localhost and port 3300 - for "https" it would be https://localhost:3300/dbConnect*